openem-team/openem/doc/tutorial.md

 Once you are able to run the examples, you are encouraged to inspect the source code for the language that you plan to use for your application.

-## Training Library
+## Training library

-To build your own models, you will first need to create an appropriate python environment according to the training environment [instructions][TrainingEnvironment].
-You will then need to modify the configuration file included with this repository at train/train.ini.
-This file is included as an example but you will need to modify some paths in it to get it working.
+To train a model from the example data you will need to modify the configuration file included with the distribution at train/train.ini.
+This file is included as an example so you will need to modify some paths in it to get it working.
 Start by making a copy of this file and modify the paths section as follows:

 ```shell
 [Paths]